Blockchain is Bitcoin with a haircut and suit that you can parade in front of your board of directors

 Maybe the other members of the GLF aren’t aware of what Medii8 can do.

-Medii8 does everything your blockchain experiment is TRYING to do, and it does it in real-time using ACTUAL fiat currency held in REAL bank accounts, all integrated into your existing switches and BSS/OSS platforms.
+real-time using ACTUAL fiat currency held in REAL bank accounts, all integrated into your existing switches and BSS/OSS platforms.

 BUT, we didn’t build Medii8 for the GLF!
 We built it for the smaller operators, to protect them from credit default, to give them access to more traffic and to allow them to trade with one another in a safe environment.
 An environment that is ubiquitous, collaborative and interoperable.